David Anderson (American football)

-David Kent Anderson (born July 28, 1983) is a former American football wide receiver who played in the National Football League (NFL).
-He was drafted by the Houston Texans in the seventh round of the 2006 NFL Draft.
+David Kent Anderson (born July 28, 1983) is an American former professional football wide receiver who played in the National Football League (NFL).
+He was selected by the Houston Texans in the seventh round of the 2006 NFL draft.
 He played college football at Colorado State.

 He was also a member of the Denver Broncos and Washington Redskins.

-Early years
+Early life

 Anderson played wide receiver for Thousand Oaks High School alongside future UCLA Bruins quarterback Ben Olson.
 He started in his sophomore year for the varsity team and earned 3 letters and multiple all-state honors.

 College career

 Majoring in speech communication, Anderson was a standout wide receiver for the Colorado State Rams football team, finishing his career in 2005.
 He was listed as 5'11" weighing 195 lbs his senior year and wore number 4.
 Anderson played with notable quarterbacks Bradlee Van Pelt and Justin Holland and was coached by Sonny Lubick.